 13 The Pharisees therefore said to him, “You testify about yourself.
 Your testimony is not valid.”

-14 Jesus answered them, “Even if I testify about myself, my testimony is true, for I know where I came from, and where I am going; but you don’t know where I came from, or where I am going.
+14 Jesus answered them, “Even if I testify about myself, my testimony is true, for I know where I came from, and where I am going; but you do not know where I came from, or where I am going.

 15 You judge according to the flesh.
 I judge no one.
 16 Even if I do judge, my judgment is true, for I am not alone, but I am with the Father who sent me.
-17 It’s also written in your law that the testimony of two people is valid.
+17 It is also written in your law that the testimony of two people is valid.
 18 I am one who testifies about myself, and the Father who sent me testifies about me.”

 19 They said therefore to him, “Where is your Father?”

 Jesus answered, “You know neither me nor my Father.
 If you knew me, you would know my Father also.”
 20 Jesus spoke these words in the treasury, as he taught in the temple.
 Yet no one arrested him, because his hour had not yet come.
 21 Jesus said therefore again to them, “I am going away, and you will seek me, and you will die in your sins.
-Where I go, you can’t come.”
+Where I go, you cannot come.”

 A Psalm by David.

-1 God says to my Lord, “Sit at my right hand,
+1 The Lord said to my Lord, “Sit at my right hand,

 until I make your enemies your footstool for your feet.”